Get engagement insights delivered to your inbox

 An employee recognition and feedback program will only work if everyone from top management down to the entry-level workers are all onboard.
 It is important to employ the support of company executives, managers and supervisors if you truly want to create a culture of recognition and feedback.
 Make sure that everyone understands the core mission and goals of the program.

 Employee recognition and feedback will not just happen overnight.
-It takes time to build a culture that can sustain engagement.
-Your best chance at success is to develop a structured program that is customized to meet your company's specific needs.
+It takes time to build a culture that can lead to sustainable employee engagement.
+Your best chance at success is to develop a structured program that is customized to meet your company’s specific needs.
 Use a behavior-driven platform that has the power to reach every employee, every day, everywhere.

 Transparency is a must.
 If there is even a hint that your employee recognition and feedback program is not equitable, it could do more damage than good.
 Think about it, if your program tends to recognize the same people every time, while ostracizing others this can cause resentment, not just with the workers feeling ostracized, but throughout the company.
 Be sure to regularly request feedback from your employees in reference to your employee recognition and feedback program and make adjustments or clarifications if necessary.

-Learn more about the link between employee recognition and engagement and find ways to develop a real-time employee recognition and feedback program in your company by viewing our Achievers and HR Zone webinar recording.
+Learn more about how real-time recognition and feedback are the keys to driving sustainable employee engagement by accessing our Achievers and HR Zone webinar recording.